 .
 Reduces the risk of developing Parkinson’s diseases and Alzheimer’s.

-.
-There are some Con’s if you exceed on your consumption such as:
+There are some con’s if you exceed your consumption such as:

 .
 Increases levels of cholesterol.

 .
-Decrease the absorption of zinc, calcium and iron (drink before or after consuming supplements or any meal high in these minerals to secure their absortion0.
+Decrease the absorption of zinc, calcium, and iron (drink before or after consuming supplements or any meal high in these minerals to secure their absorption.

 .
 Coffee is slightly acidic.

 .
 Two billion cups of coffee are consumed every day worldwide.